Skip to Content

 Quick links to other useful information regarding hearing aid maintenance:

-►Click here to read about hearing aid maintenance at home
+►Hearing aid maintenance at home

 Are you getting the most out of your hearing aids?

-The key takeaway here is to give your brain time to receive these new sound signals that it has been missing.
 This is called auditory confusion.
-Your brain simply needs time to familiarise itself again with the various frequencies of speech, sound, and background noises of everyday life.
+Your brain simply needs time to familiarise itself with the various frequencies of speech, sound, and background noises of everyday life.

 You may be looking for an audiologist local to you, thinking about upgrading your existing hearing aids, or have some questions about this page, hearing loss, or hearing healthcare - call us free on 0800 567 7621 for free impartial advice.